Germany Readies Tougher Lockdowns To Ward Off Second Wave: Draft Plan - UrduPoint

 He said the military could even be called in to help ensure locals in an affected area get tested as quickly as possible.

-The new rules also come as Germany is anxiously eyeing the return of holidaymakers from abroad, fearing they could be bringing the virus back with them.
+The new rules also come as Germany is anxiously eyeing the return of holidaymakers from abroad this summer, fearing they could be bringing the virus back with them.

+Video footage of German tourists partying in Mallorca -- without face masks or keeping the recommended 1.5 metres apart -- has caused particular alarm.

+German Foreign Minister Heiko Maas warned Germans not to undo the progress made in combatting the virus.